Cohabitation Agreement Solicitors

 Are cohabitation agreements legally binding?

 Cohabitation Agreements are not automatically legally binding.
-However, the courts will usually adhere to the terms of any agreement if it is properly drafted and fair to both partners.
+However, the courts will usually adhere to the terms if it is properly drafted and fair to both partners.
 Both parties are required to fully declare all of their finances and must have received independent legal advice before they can sign a Cohabitation Agreement.